To main content

 Matters of taste might vary, of course.
 But you’d be hard-pressed to find a Swede who hasn’t at least tasted the Princess cake.
 Approximately a half-million of the beloved pastry are sold annually, which makes it the best-selling cake in Sweden by a wide margin.

-"We’ve definitely noticed a renaissance for the classic cakes these last couple of years", says Johan Sandelin-Järnåsen, pâtissier at Vetekatten in Stockholm.
+"We’ve noticed a renaissance for the classic cakes these last couple of years", says Johan Sandelin-Järnåsen, pâtissier at Vetekatten in Stockholm.
 "The Princess makes up about 40 percent of our cake sales, and 30 percent of all pastry sales".

-Unlike the Napoleon cake (a Swedish variant of a French Mille-feuille) which has no connection to its namesake, the Princess cake actually has royal roots.
+Unlike the Napoleon cake (a Swedish variant of a French Mille-feuille) which has no connection to its namesake, the Princess cake has royal roots.
 The first recipe was conceived by food writer and cooking instructor Jenny Åkerstam, and was published in her 1929 book “The Princesses’ Cookbook” simply as “green cake”.
 The book was named after three of her royal students; Märtha, Margaretha, and Astrid, daughters of Swedish Prince Carl and Danish princess Ingeborg.
 Supposedly, the green cake was the young princesses’ favorite and has since been called Princess Cake.

 Ingredients have changed over time as well, which has become a major point of contention amongst Princess cake purists.
 The standard marzipan sheet, for instance, is a tweak of Åkerstam’s recipe.
 The original cake was instead covered by a layer of green-dyed almond icing.
 And neither jam nor fresh berries were present.